brunoterkaly/AzureScenarios/SettingUpDevPCWithVSandSQL/Hol.md

 This next section is about getting set up with Azure Virtual Machine that includes **Visual Studio 2013 Ultimate RC** and **SQL Server 2012 Express**.
 This will be the starting point for other labs.

-In this hands-on lab, you will explore the basic elements of setting up an **Windows Azure Virtual Machine** using the Windows Azure Gallery for Vitual Machines.
+In this hands-on lab, you will explore the basic elements of setting up an **Windows Azure Virtual Machine** using the Windows Azure Gallery for Virtual Machines.
 Once a basic virtual machine has been setup, we will add **SQL Server 2012 Express**.

 The goal is that you will have an equivalent infrastructure that a developer would need.
 You will have **Visual Studio 2013 Ultimate RC** and **SQL Server 2012 Express** that you can use to work with an existing MVC4 Sample application.